 Warmer regions likely to suffer more yield reductions with increasing temperature than cooler locations.
-Interestingly, when comparing the grid-based and point-based simulations the simulated relative yield impacts were more similar than simulated absolute yields (Fig. 4c and Fig. S1c).
+Interestingly, when comparing the grid- and point-based simulations the simulated relative yield impacts were more similar than simulated absolute yields (Fig. 4c and Fig. S1c).
 This was still true when the outlier location in Fig. 4c was removed from calculations.
-Temperature impacts at the local scale in grid-based and point-based simulations were highly correlated.
-With 1oC global temperature increase, higher yield reductions were observed at locations with higher baseline temperatures than locations with lower baseline temperatures in both point-based and grid-based simulations.
-The spatial pattern of temperature impacts at the location scale was consistent with that at the country scale (Fig. 2), which indicated that warmer regions are likely to suffer more wheat yield reductions than cooler regions.
+Temperature impacts at the local scale in grid- and point-based simulations were highly correlated.
+With 1°C global temperature increase, higher yield reductions were observed at locations with higher baseline temperatures than locations with lower baseline temperatures in both point- and grid-based simulations.
+The spatial pattern of temperature impacts at the location scale was consistent with that at the country scale (Fig. 2), which indicated that warmer regions are likely to suffer more wheat yield reductions than cooler ones.
 The exception is for statistical regression estimates for Russia, a generally cooler region.
 The nonlinear effects of temperature on wheat yields are consistent with reports of impacts on other crops, such as maize, soybean, and cotton (22-24).
 An increase in extreme temperature events with increasing mean temperatures (25) are likely to further contribute to yield decline in wheat (26, 27).

-Temperature sensitivity of point-based and grid-based simulations varies with background temperature.
-Point-based simulations tended to predict more relative yield loss due to increasing temperature than grid-based simulations at lower background temperature locations and less yield loss at warmer locations.
-For example, at Aswan in Egypt, point-based simulations showed about 11% decline in yield with 1oC global temperature increase, compared to a 20% decline estimated from grid-based simulations.
-In contrast, for Krasnodar in Russia, point-based simulations estimated about 3% greater yield decline with 1oC global temperature increase than grid-based simulations.
+Temperature sensitivity of point- and grid-based simulations varies with background temperature.
+Point- , rather than grid-based, simulations tended to predict more relative yield loss due to increasing temperature at lower background temperature locations and less yield loss at warmer locations.
+For example, at Aswan in Egypt, point-based simulations showed about 11% decline in yield with 1°C global temperature increase, compared to a 20% decline estimated from grid-based simulations.
+In contrast, for Krasnodar in Russia, point-based simulations estimated about 3% greater yield decline with 1°C global temperature increase than grid-based simulations.
 None of the models in these studies considered possible changes in frost risk with changing temperatures.